jrgburbano/jrgburbano/README.md

 # Welcome to my corner on GitHub!

-I am a software development student.
+I am a DevOps and Cloud Computing student.
 I have some basic knowledge on frontend technologies, including HTML, CSS, and JavaScript.
-My professional goal is obtaining certification as a DevOps specialist, as I am drawn to the idea of combining my taste for backend development with operational practices such as implementation and deployment in this role.
+I am also familiarized with Linux System Administration and Bash Scripting.
+My professional goal is to obtain certification as a DevOps and Cloud Specialist, as I am drawn to the idea of combining my taste for Cloud Computing and Automation Processes.

 ## About Me

 - 🌍 I live in Bogotá, Colombia.
 I have a beautiful family, I love hanging out with them.
-- 📚 Currently, I am studying at Platzi, preparing myself to achieve my goals in DevOps engineering.
+- 📚 Currently, I am studying at Platzi, preparing myself to achieve my goals in DevOps and Cloud Engineering.
 - ✈️ I love to travel, explore new places, and tasting the local cuisine.
 Fortunately, I have some experience with this.
 - 🎸 I am a musician, I like to play drums and guitar in my spare time.
 Let's jam sometime!